CharlesRethman/JS-Tools/README.md

 #### The Stack
 A stack is a single-dimension Last-In-First-Out (LIFO) data structure that is used for storing lists of the most recent items, e.g. it can be used for storing the pages navigated on a website (accessed by the `Back` button) or for tracking function calls in some code.

-To assign a stack to a variable, set it as a `new` Stack prototype object in `data_structures.js`, using dot notation, e.g.,
+To make a stack object, create a `new` object from the Stack prototype object in `data_structures.js`:
 ```javascript
 var foo = new ds.Stack;
 ```